‘On your mark, get set, grow’, reads Dorsey’s website; and juniors at this 19-office international firm were keen to do just that.

 Dorsey encourages summer associates to make personal connections with attorneys so they're ready to hit the ground running when they return to the firm proper.
 Each candidate submits practice area preferences at the close of the program – spots are given out based on these and department need.

-Notable summer events: boat cruises; baseball games; lunch with former Vice President of the United States Walter Mondale.
+Notable summer events: cooking classes; escape rooms; cocktail/mocktail classes; baseball games; and a meet and greet with former Vice President of the United States Walter Mondale.

 Examples of Dorsey U sessions that summer associates attend include Hot Topics in Employment and Benefits Law; Addressing Antitrust Risk in M&A Transactions; the Art of a Closing Argument; and How Appellate Courts Do Their Work.